 A recovery residence is a housing facility that provides alcohol-free and illicit-drug-free housing to individuals with substance abuse disorders and individuals with co-occurring mental illnesses and substance abuse disorders that does not include clinical treatment services.

 Oxford House is a 47-year old model for democratically self-governing, financially self-supporting recovery residences for individuals with substance use disorders.
 They are gender-specific homes with no time limit on residency which allows for the development of long-term sobriety.
 They operate in compliance with the requirements of the Oxford House Charter and System of Operations found in the Oxford House Manual.
 Oxford Houses do not have resident staff managing the individual houses however the model includes training and oversight from the local network of houses and state association, along with technical assistance from Virginia outreach workers.
 The system encourages the development of leadership skills and self-efficacy and allows residents to learn or relearn values and responsible recovery behavior.
-Oxford House’s uniquely peer-supportive model has a long record of requiring its houses to meet high-quality standards and has been shown in research to result in 87.5% abstinence rates of one year or longer.
+Oxford House’s uniquely peer-supportive model has a long record of requiring its houses to meet high-quality standards.

 VARR presents a collaborative voice for recovery residences throughout our Commonwealth and works to ensure that everyone in recovery is able to access programs that offer high quality recovery residences.

 VARR’s mission is to set high levels of standards for quality recovery residences in Virginia and accredit residences that meet such rigorous criteria in order to support persons in recovery with information and access to recovery residences bound together by the core principles of standards, ethics, and unity.